sensu/sensu-go-graphite-handler/README.md

 ## Installation

-Download the latest version of the sensu-graphite-handler from [releases][4], or create an executable script from this source.
+Download the latest version of the sensu-go-graphite-handler from [bonsai][5], [releases][4], or create an executable script from this source.

-From the local path of the sensu-graphite-handler repository:
+From the local path of the sensu-go-graphite-handler repository:
 ```
-go build -o /usr/local/bin/sensu-graphite-handler main.go
+go build -o /usr/local/bin/sensu-go-graphite-handler main.go
 ```

 ## Configuration